Hayk: Interpretations and comparative mythology

-Armen Petrosyan describes Hayk as "a complex epic figure that combines the characteristics of the god creator, the father and patriarch of gods, the thunder god, and the war god" that derives from Indo-European archetypes and influenced by Near Eastern mythology.
-Hayk is a culture hero and an etiological founding figure, like Asshur for the Assyrians, for example.
-The figure slain by Hayk's arrow is variously given as Bel or Nimrod.
-Hayk is also the name of the constellation Orion in the Armenian translation of the Bible.
 Hayk's flight from Babylon and his eventual defeat of Bel has been compared to Zeus's escape to the Caucasus and eventual defeat of the Titans.
 Petrosyan considers the Indian deity Rudra to be the most similar mythological figure to Hayk.
 Both are associated with the constellation Orion, both have descendants or followers of the same name (Hays and Rudras) and both are archers that kill their enemy with an arrow.